 This means that for all its “gaming performance” posturing, the MG28UQ is still stuck at a maximum refresh of just 60Hz.
 Due to the 60Hz refresh rate cap, we noticed a bit of screen tearing even with the AdaptiveSync feature turned on.
 Despite its name, AdaptiveSync is just a rebrand of AMD’s FreeSync, which itself is an answer to Nvidia’s G-Sync.
 The idea is that the monitor and graphics card work in tandem to create a seamless, tear-free gaming session, although it works better in theory than it does in practice.

-At 60Hz refresh you can see when the monitor is struggling to pipe in enough data through the DP 1.2 port, which resulted in pixelated artifacts appearing when we turned around quickly or pushed for a lot of on-screen elements at once.
+At 60Hz refresh you can see when the TN display is struggling to pipe in enough data through the DP 1.2 port, which resulted in pixelated artifacts appearing when we turned around quickly or pushed for a lot of on-screen elements at once.

 4K monitors have taken some time to get “up to speed” with the rest of the 144Hz pack, mostly due to the fact that the more pixels you have to display, the more horsepower that’s required to keep refresh rates high and response times low.

 Unfortunately, until DP 1.3 is released it doesn’t look like we’ll see 4K monitors that can support 144Hz refresh rates anytime soon.
 For gamers that demand the absolute peak of performance a high refresh rate is a must, and while 60Hz is still plenty fast for most single-player endeavors, multiplayer suffers heavily from the slowdown.